LucaPipolo/static-starterkit/README.md

 # Why this project?
 This project borns from my daily work needs.
-I needed something able to let me quickly set up a fully static website structure, based on Gulp, Bower, Pug, Sass and CoffeeScript.
+I needed something able to let me quickly set up a fully static website structure, based on Gulp, Bower, Pug, Sass and JavaScript.
 During the time I improved it since I decided to publish it as repository here on GitHub.
 Hope that share it can help who are looking for a stable and effective structure